-A Proxy Committee comprised of senior Northern Trust investment and compliance officers has adopted certain guidelines (the "Proxy Guidelines") concerning various corporate governance issues.
+A Proxy Committee comprised of senior investment and compliance officers of Northern Trust Corporation, including officers of the Investment Adviser, has adopted certain guidelines (the "Proxy Guidelines") concerning various corporate governance issues.
 The Proxy Committee has the responsibility for the content, interpretation and application of the Proxy Guidelines and may apply these Proxy Guidelines with a measure of flexibility.
-Northern Trust has retained an independent third party (the "Service Firm") to review proxy proposals and to make voting recommendations to the Proxy Committee in a manner consistent with the Proxy Guidelines.
+The Investment Adviser has retained an independent third party proxy voting service (the "Service Firm") to review proxy proposals and to make voting recommendations to the Proxy Committee in a manner consistent with the Proxy Guidelines.
+The

-Northern Trust may choose not to vote proxies in certain situations or for a Fund.
+The Investment Adviser may choose not to vote proxies in certain situations.
 This may occur, for example, in situations where the exercise of voting rights could restrict the ability to freely trade the security in question (as is the case, for example, in certain foreign jurisdictions known as "blocking markets").
-In circumstances in which the Service Firm does not provide recommendations for a particular proxy, the Proxy Committee may obtain recommendations from analysts at Northern Trust who review the issuer in question or the industry in general.
+In circumstances in which the Service Firm does not provide recommendations for a particular proxy, the Proxy Committee may obtain recommendations from analysts at the Investment Adviser who review the issuer in question or the industry in general.
 The Proxy Committee will apply the Proxy Guidelines as discussed above to any such recommendation.

 Not FDIC insured | May lose value | No bank guarantee